craigwfox/craigwfoxcom/src/uses.md

 - 14in M1 MacBook Pro with 16gb of RAM and a 512gb HD
 - I connect it to two monitors using thunderbolt to DisplayPort adaptors.

-### Desktop
+### Windows Desktop

 This is my custom built gaming PC that also get's used for work.
-Here are the basic stats.

 - Ryzen 3600
 - GTX 2070